-Definition of Sexual Harassment
+Definition of Sex-Based Harassment

-Sexual harassment is verbal or physical conduct or conduct using technology that is so severe or pervasive that it has the purpose or effect of unreasonably interfering with an individual's work performance or educational program participation, or that creates an intimidating, hostile, or offensive work or educational environment.
+Sex-based harassment, including sexual harassment, is unwelcome verbal or physical conduct or conduct using technology that is sufficiently severe or pervasive that it has the purpose or effect of denying or limiting a person's ability to participate in or benefit from an educational program or activity.

-Sexual harassment is prohibited by law.
-Judson University's Office of Title IX will respond to all on-campus reports of sexual harassment, as well as reports of incidents that occur off-campus if those incidents involved officially-recognized university programs.
+Sex-based harassment is prohibited by law.
+Judson University's Office of Title IX will respond to all oncampus reports of sex-based harassment, as well as reports of incidents that occur off-campus if those incidents involved officially-recognized university programs.

 A person's subjective belief that behavior is intimidating, hostile, or offensive does not make that behavior harassment.
 The behavior must be objectively unreasonable.
 Expression occurring in an academic, educational or research context is considered a special case and is broadly protected by academic freedom.
 Such expression will not constitute harassment unless (in addition to satisfying the above definition) it is targeted at a specific person or persons, is abusive, and serves no bona fide academic purpose.